YunYouJun/YunYouJun/README.md

 I want to be an interesting person and create something that can be remembered by others.

-The one on the right is [Xiao Yun](https://github.com/YunYouJun/yun)（小云）, because YunYouJun is busy writing his graduation thesis, so she will introduce me to you.
+The one on the right is [Xiao Yun](https://github.com/YunYouJun/yun)（小云）, because I'm busy writing my graduation thesis, so she will introduce me to you.

 - 🔭 I’m currently writing some amateur [open source project](https://github.com/YunYouJun?tab=repositories), interned at [@Tencent](https://github.com/Tencent/) + [@Alipay](https://github.com/alipay/).
 - 🌱 I’m currently learning Computer Graphics & Games & Drawing, and want to learn everything interesting.